aoda-zhang/aoda-zhang/README.md

 ## 🌍 Making a Better World with Tech

+The greatest reason I love programming is my belief that technology can make our lives better and full of hope.
 I believe great developers not only build products, but also build hope.
 Through [**PawHaven**](https://pawhaven-love.vercel.app/), I aim to combine my full-stack skills with compassion — helping stray animals find safety and love.
 Just makes the world a better place.